Bonginkosi Madikizela: Executive Ethics Code violation and qualifications scandal

 On 1 April 2021, acting Public Protector Kholeka Gcaleka released a report that found that Madikizela had violated the Executive Ethics Codes by making misleading or false statements to the legislature about Brett Herron, a Good MPP.
 Herron had lodged the complaint.
 Madikizela rejected the legality of the report and said that he would be seeking legal advice.
 On 6 April 2021, Madikizela announced that he had applied to be the DA's mayoral candidate for the City of Cape Town.
 He was up against incumbent mayor Dan Plato and the DA's finance spokesman, Geordin Hill-Lewis.

 On 13 April 2021, Daily Maverick reported that Madikizela did not have a Bachelor of Commerce degree in Human Resource Management as previously claimed and that he had misled a journalist in this regard.
 The next day, the DA subsequently announced that its Federal Legal Commission would investigate claims that he lied about having a BCom degree.
 Premier Winde suspended Madikizela as Provincial Minister for Transport and Public Works for 14 days effective immediately on 15 April and appointed Tertuis Simmers as acting Provincial Minister.
 Hours later, the DA provincial chairperson, Jaco Londt, sent a letter to party structures informing them that Madikizela had "voluntarily stepped aside" as provincial leader for the next two weeks and that deputy leader Albert Fritz would be acting provincial leader.

 Resignation from the provincial leadership and the provincial cabinet

 On 28 April 2021, the DA announced that Madikizela had resigned as the provincial leader of the party in the Western Cape.
 Albert Fritz remained as acting provincial leader and was soon elected as interim provincial leader unopposed.
 Madikizela also resigned from the provincial cabinet and the provincial legislature.
 He said that he was not pressured to resign, but chose to resign out " of a sense honour".

+An attempt to run for provincial leader again in 2023 was unsuccessful.

+Return to active party work

+Ahead of the 2024 South African general election, Madikizela emerged as a DA candidate to the National Assembly, and was subsquently elected as a member of parliament (MP) for the party.